faucetsdn/udmi/misc/discoverynode/README.md

 ## Daemon

-The discovery node can be installed as an always running systemd daemon `udmi_discovery`
+The discovery node can be installed as an always running systemd daemon `udmi_discovery`.
+This will isntall any requirements

 1. Run the install script and follow the instructions

     ```
-    bin/install_daemon install
+    sudo bin/install_daemon install
     ```

 2. Create a gateway device in the site model, using the public key which is printed to the terminal at the end of the script.
 Use the `discovery` block to configure which dsicovery families are supported when using the UDMI tooling to intiaite discovery and run registrar